MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-allocate-revenue-costs.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="allocate-revenue-and-costs-to-multiple-general-ledger-accounts"></a>Allocate revenue and costs to multiple general ledger accounts
+# Allocate revenue and costs to multiple general ledger accounts

 This article describes how to use allocation accounts to distribute amounts on sales and purchase documents and general journal lines to different G/L accounts.
 You can allocate amounts through a fixed or variable distribution.